chadmilburn/COVID/README.md

 # COVID Correlation
-Find out if there is correation between COVID Cases and Distribuiton of Pifzer Vaccine Find out if there is correation between COVID Cases and Unemployement Rates Find out if there is correation between COVID Cases and Restrictions Find out if there is correation between COVID Cases and Flu Pneumonia
+Find out if there is correation between COVID Cases and Distribuiton of Pifzer Vaccine/n Find out if there is correation between COVID Cases and Unemployement Rates/n Find out if there is correation between COVID Cases and Restrictions/n Find out if there is correation between COVID Cases and Flu Pneumonia/n